Introduction to Integration

-It is the "Constant of Integration", and is there because of all the functions whose derivative is 2x:
+It is the "Constant of Integration".
+It is there because of all the functions whose derivative is 2x:

-The derivative of a constant is zero, so when we reverse the operation (to find the integral) there could have been a constant of any value.
+So when we reverse the operation (to find the integral) we only know 2x, but there could have been a constant of any value.